pbeukema/LabHacks/readme.md

 * [Rob Kass](http://www.stat.cmu.edu/~kass/), @CMU statistics, has written the extremely useful [Ten Simple Rules for Effective Statistical Practice](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1004961).

+* There are many texts on data analysis, but Cosma Shalizi offers a unique perspective in this [textbook](http://www.stat.cmu.edu/~cshalizi/ADAfaEPoV/ADAfaEPoV.pdf)

 * Understand the bias/variance [trade off](https://ml.berkeley.edu/blog/2017/07/13/tutorial-4/)

 * Do you know what the chris rock effect is in statistics?
 Expand your statistical lexicon [here](http://andrewgelman.com/2009/05/24/handy_statistic/).